arb-ca/ForestHealthQM/README.md

     [FVS input variables table](#fvs-input-values), leaving other values as defaults
   - Add natural regeneration
-    - Under Editor, upload the REGIMPUTE regeneration file for the project’s FVS variant that has “species” in the name
+    - Under Components \> Editor, upload the REGIMPUTE regeneration file for the project’s FVS variant that has “species” in the name
       - Example: `Regen_SpeciesMethod_NC.kcp`
     - Save in run
 - Select outputs